Skip to content

 Invoice processing automation uses AI, OCR, and robotic process automation (RPA) to handle supplier invoices from receipt to payment without manual data entry.
 It covers data capture, validation, three-way matching, approval workflows, ERP posting, and legal archiving.

-Manual invoice processing costs between ยฃ12 and ยฃ20 per invoice in the UK.
-Automated processing reduces this to ยฃ2โ€“ยฃ5 per invoice โ€” a 70โ€“85% reduction in unit cost, with further savings from early payment discounts and error resolution.
+Manual invoice processing costs between CAD 15 and CAD 25 per invoice in Canada.
+Automated processing reduces this to CAD 2.50โ€“6 per invoice โ€” a 70โ€“85% reduction in unit cost, with further savings from early payment discounts and error resolution.

-Is e-invoicing mandatory in the UK in 2026?
+Is e-invoicing mandatory in Canada in 2026?

-E-invoicing is not yet universally mandated in the UK for domestic B2B transactions.
-However, HMRC's Making Tax Digital (MTD) requires digital record-keeping and submission, and businesses trading with EU counterparts must use the EN 16931 standard for cross-border e-invoices.
-HMRC is consulting on broader e-invoicing mandates for 2026โ€“2027.
+E-invoicing is not yet mandated in Canada for domestic B2B transactions.
+However, the CRA requires digital record-keeping, and businesses trading with EU counterparts must use the EN 16931 standard for cross-border e-invoices.
+The CRA continues to modernise its digital requirements as part of ongoing tax administration reforms.

 How does three-way matching prevent invoice fraud?